Singh-Prakash07/Notes/Start with FastAPI/API.md

 ---

 > **Key Takeaway:** There is no single "best" API type or data format.
 The right choice depends on your requirements — audience (public vs internal), performance needs, team familiarity, existing infrastructure, and how the data will be used on the receiving end.

----

-*Notes compiled — covering APIs from 1940s subroutines to modern gRPC, GraphQL, and WebSockets.*